-- A. Whenever it is necessary for the AIRPORT AUTHORITY to reduce the number of positions under the jurisdiction of this Agreement due to lack of work or lack of funds pursuant to NRS 288.150, emergency employees in that position shall be laid off first; temporary employees in that position shall be laid off second; probationary employees in that position shall be laid off third; and regular full-time officers in that position shall be laid off last.
-Regular full-time officers shall be laid off in inverse order of their length of service in a budgeted officer position. - B. Prior to implementation of any layoffs, the AIRPORT AUTHORITY agrees to meet with the AAPOPA to discuss and consider the AAPOPA's recommended alternatives to any layoff.
-Such alternatives may include, for example, but are not limited to: readjustment of personnel through transfer to other positions, reduction in workweek, leave of absence, voluntary layoff, job sharing and/or other methods of staffing which may minimize mandatory layoffs. - C. For each position, the Human Resources department shall maintain a general rehire list consisting of names of officers, in order of seniority in a budgeted officer position, who have been separated from service by layoff.
+- A. All layoffs will be carried out in strict compliance with applicable laws and regulations. - B. Whenever it is necessary for the AIRPORT AUTHORITY to reduce the number of positions under the jurisdiction of this Agreement due to lack of work or lack of funds pursuant to NRS 288.150, probationary employees in that position shall be laid off first and regular full-time officers in that position shall be laid off last.
+Regular full-time officers shall be laid off in inverse order of their length of service in a budgeted officer position. - C. Prior to implementation of any layoffs, the AIRPORT AUTHORITY agrees to meet with the AAPOPA to discuss and consider the AAPOPA's recommended alternatives to any layoff.
+Such alternatives may include, for example, but are not limited to: readjustment of personnel through transfer to other positions, reduction in workweek, leave of absence, voluntary layoff, job sharing and/or other methods of staffing which may minimize mandatory layoffs. - D. For each position, the Human Resources department shall maintain a general rehire list consisting of names of officers, in order of seniority in a budgeted officer position, who have been separated from service by layoff.
 Such officers shall be given the opportunity to be rehired before any new officers are hired in that position.
 Individual names shall remain on the rehire list for a period of two (2) years unless such time is extended by the President/CEO.
-Officers who have been laid off may also apply for any other open recruitment for which they are qualified. - D. The AIRPORT AUTHORITY will notify the AAPOPA of any proposed reduction in force/layoff at least five (5) working days prior to the official notification of officers affected thereby.
+Officers who have been laid off may also apply for any other open recruitment for which they are qualified. - E. The AIRPORT AUTHORITY will notify the AAPOPA of any proposed reduction in force/layoff at least five (5) working days prior to the official notification of officers affected thereby.
 Such notification will include the reasons for the layoffs and the number and types of positions affected.
 The AAPOPA will then make its views and recommendations known to the AIRPORT AUTHORITY regarding the implementation of such proposed layoffs.
-It is incumbent upon the AAPOPA to keep all information related to the reduction in force/layoff confidential until the AIRPORT AUTHORITY gives notice to the affected employees. - E. All layoffs will be carried out in strict compliance with applicable laws and regulations. - F. The AIRPORT AUTHORITY shall give officers affected ninety (90) days prior written notice of layoff. - G. The AIRPORT AUTHORITY will cooperate with any officer who is laid off as a result of a reduction in force/layoff and the State Employment Service (or equivalent agency) in determining the rights to be afforded such officer and will inform such officer of the method and procedures to follow in applying for any available benefits.
+It is incumbent upon the AAPOPA to keep all information related to the reduction in force/layoff confidential until the AIRPORT AUTHORITY gives notice to the affected employees. - F. The AIRPORT AUTHORITY shall give officers affected ninety (90) days prior written notice of layoff. - G. The AIRPORT AUTHORITY will cooperate with any officer who is laid off as a result of a reduction in force/layoff and the State Employment Service (or equivalent agency) in determining the rights to be afforded such officer and will inform such officer of the method and procedures to follow in applying for any available benefits.